 If a student appeals his/her financial aid suspension status to the Financial Aid Committee and the appeal is approved, the student will be reinstated for financial aid and placed on Financial Aid Probation for one semester or must follow an academic plan that ensures the student will meet SAP by a specific point in time.
 Many students will be restricted by the number of credit hours and the types of courses that can be taken in a semester.
 The student must adhere to this educational plan to receive aid.
 In some cases, the Financial Aid Committee may consult with Academic Advising concerning educational plans for student success.
 Once a student has been reinstated for financial aid through the appeal process, if the student successfully maintains a 100 percent semester pace of progression AND at least a 2.0 semester GPA, while on the academic plan, the student will remain on Financial Aid Probation, though the cumulative GPA may still be below 2.0 and/or the cumulative pace of progression may still be below 67 percent.
-If a student does not continue to make progress by successfully maintaining a 100 percent semester pace of progression AND at least a 2.0 semester pace of progression AND at least a 2.0 semester pace of progression AND at least a 2.0 semester pace of progression the student will remain on Financial Aid Probation, though the cumulative GPA may still be below 2.0 and/or the cumulative pace of progression may still be below 67 percent.
-If a student does not continue to make progress by successfully maintaining a 100 percent semester pace of progression AND at least a 2.0 semester pace of progression AND at least a 2.0 semester pace of progression AND at least a 2.0 semester GPA after his/her appeal has been approved, the student will again be placed on Financial Aid Suspension.
+If a student does not continue to make progress by successfully maintaining a 100 percent semester pace of progression AND at least a 2.0 semester GPA after his/ her appeal has been approved, the student will again be placed on Financial Aid Suspension.